Jitesh117/jitesh117.github.io/content/blog/write-more-tests-the-pain-is-worth-it.md

 tags = ['tech', 'opinion']
 +++

 A couple of months ago, I started building the backend for a personal project.
-Then life happened — work got busy, other stuff took priority, and the project went on pause.
+Then life happened, got busy in work, other stuff took priority, and the project went on pause.

 At that time, I skipped TDD because I wanted to move fast.
 I told myself, “I’ll add tests later.”
 Classic.

 Fast forward to a few days ago, I finally decided to pick it back up.
 But when I opened the code, I couldn’t make sense of it.
 I didn’t remember the flow, the logic, or even why I wrote some parts the way I did.

-That’s when it hit me — maybe I should write the tests I skipped earlier.
+That’s when it hit me, maybe I should write the tests I skipped earlier.
 It’d help me re-learn the code and make future changes safer.
 Two birds, one stone.

 While writing the tests, I realized how tangled things were.
 The database layer was tightly coupled with the handlers, so testing anything in isolation was a mess.
 I ended up refactoring a ton of code just to make it testable.